arc-framework/platform-spike/services/README.md

 ### 1. Choose Category
 - Is it an AI agent? → `agents/`
-- Is it platform infrastructure? → `platform/`
+- Is it a platform infrastructure? → `platform/`
 - Is it a utility? → `utilities/`

 ### 2. Use Template